rafasgj/tether/README.md

 A GUI to capture images from cameras tethered to a computer USB.

-If something seem to be wrong, it probably is, but check [ISSUES.md](ISSUES.md) before reporting
+If something seems to be wrong, it probably is, but check [ISSUES.md](ISSUES.md) before reporting
 [on Github](https://github.com/rafasgj/tether/issues).